-Additionally, Heery’s own Atlanta headquarters is located in the 999 Peachtree tower.
-When Heery renovated its offices, it turned to its own designers to create a space that demonstrated the firm’s design sensibility, its long term commitment to sustainability, and its expertise in integrated project delivery.
+Additionally, Turner & Townsend Heery’s own Atlanta headquarters is located in the 999 Peachtree tower.
+When the firm looked to renovate its offices in 2008, it turned to its own designers to create a space that demonstrated Turner & Townsend Heery’s design sensibility, its long-term commitment to sustainability, and its expertise in integrated project delivery.
 From day one, the team was united on all discipline fronts – design, engineering, and construction management.
 Reconfiguring the firm’s highly trafficked conference areas to accommodate a wealth of different meeting requirements was a top priority.
-Staff can now choose from large conference rooms and formal presentation style board rooms to informal brainstorming areas.
+Staff can choose from large conference rooms and formal presentation style board rooms to informal brainstorming areas.
 Incorporating as much natural light as possible was also a priority for the design team.
 The break rooms and libraries house both clear-frosted and deeply colored acrylic polycarbonate panels that add a unique design statement while allowing in a small amount of diffused light.
-Ultimately, the 88,244 SF, six-month renovation touched virtually every part of Heery’s offices on three floors in a Class A office building, earning LEED EB Silver with the design team’s help.